 - 1 tablespoon cornstarch dissolved in 2 tablespoons water cornstarch slurry

-- Combine flour, salt, sugar and yeast.
-Add coconut milk and mix to form a smooth batter.
-Leave the batter to ferment in a warm place for 2 hours, until almost double in volume.
+- Add coconut milk and coconut cream and mix to form a smooth pancake batter.
+Leave the batter to rise in a warm place for 2 hours, until almost double in volume.